typedb/typedb-docs/08-examples/05-phone-calls-queries.md

 ---
 pageTitle: Queries the Phone Calls Knowledge Graph
-keywords: grakn, examples, queries
+keywords: typedb, examples, queries
-longTailKeywords: grakn query example
+longTailKeywords: typedb query example
-Summary: Learn how to obtain insights by writing expressive Graql queries.
+Summary: Learn how to obtain insights by writing expressive TypeQL queries.
 ---

 ## Goal

-When we [modelled and loaded the schema into Grakn](../defining-the-schema), we had some insights in mind that we wanted to obtain from `phone_calls`; the knowledge graph.
+When we [modelled and loaded the schema into TypeDB](../defining-the-schema), we had some insights in mind that we wanted to obtain from `phone_calls`; the knowledge graph.

 Let’s revise: